 Paul left his preaching ministry at Athens and traveled approximately 50 miles to the city of Corinth.
 It was strategically located near two significant seaports and was consequently home to many sailing fleets throughout the Mediterranean.
 It was also home to the biennial Isthmus Games, second only in importance to the Olympics, which were dedicated to the Greek god Poseidon.
 The victor of the games was given a crown of celery leaves to wear!
 It’s very possible that Paul attended the games as he referenced the “crown that will not last” in 1 Corinthians 9:24–27.

+Because of its unique location, Corinth controlled the trade route between Europe and the Orient.
 Anything of importance going either direction traveled through these ports.
 Small boats were hauled over land while larger boats were unloaded in one port and the goods transported by carts the four miles over land to the next port where they were loaded back onto ships to continue their journey.

+The crowning jewels of Corinth were the Temple of Apollo and the Temple of Aphrodite.
 The latter, sitting atop the hill of the Acropolis, sponsored 1,000 temple prostitutes housed in the lofts of the 33 wine shops later uncovered by modern archeologists.
 Since Corinth was home to countless sailors and traveling salesmen, there was no shortage of business for those who “worshipped” the goddess Aphrodite along the streets of the city at night.

 It was to this city that Paul brought the gospel message of biblical love.
 If ever there was a city that needed to hear such a message, it was Corinth.
 Various forms of counterfeit “love” were sold on the streets and in the shops.
 Paul, realizing their desperate need for truth, proclaimed the message of authentic love.
 He sought to dispel their belief that love was self-serving.
 That’s why we read Paul’s teaching that biblical love is something entirely different.